zwang695/alexa-skills-list/skills/B019G0TI52/README.md

 To use the Star Wars Quiz skill, try saying...

-* *“Alexa, Start Star Wars Quiz"*
+* *?Alexa, Start Star Wars Quiz"*

-* *“Alexa, Launch Star Wars Quiz”*
+* *?Alexa, Launch Star Wars Quiz?*

-* *“Alexa, Open Star Wars Quiz”*
+* *?Alexa, Open Star Wars Quiz?*

-Guests have the ability to answer trivia questions from the Star Wars universe by asking Alexa to “Start Star Wars Quiz” Guests will answer 5 multiple choice questions by responding with the number that corresponds with the correct answer.
-For example, for the question, "What color is Darth Vader’s lightsaber?”
+Guests have the ability to answer trivia questions from the Star Wars universe by asking Alexa to ?Start Star Wars Quiz?
+Guests will answer 5 multiple choice questions by responding with the number that corresponds with the correct answer.
+For example, for the question, "What color is Darth Vader?s lightsaber??
 One, Red.
 Two, Green.
 Three, Blue.
 Four, Purple.
-The correct answer would be “One”.
+The correct answer would be ?One?.
 At the end of each game guests will be given a score to see how well they did.

 ***